What The Crown Gets Right & Wrong About Bulimia

 Corrin says she felt it was important to portray the eating disorder honestly.
 “I knew that it was something [Princess Diana] spoke very candidly about, which I was surprised about,” Corrin says.
 “In the ‘90s, that must have been huge to reveal something like that.”
 The actor worked with a movement coach and researched how to depict bulimia.
 She even encouraged the writers to include scenes that portrayed the eating disorder. “[I] said, ‘Please, can we include more, if that’s okay, because we really feel like this is central to her character and want to portray it well,’” she says.

-However, showing eating disorder behaviors such as binging and purging on screen is something that The National Eating Disorders Association generally “wouldn’t recommend”, Chelsea Kronengold, the communications manager for NEDA, tells Refinery29.
+However, showing eating disorder behaviours such as binging and purging on screen is something that US organisation The National Eating Disorders Association generally “wouldn’t recommend”, Chelsea Kronengold, the communications manager for NEDA, tells Refinery29.
 NEDA partnered with Netflix after filming was complete to help provide resources to viewers who watch The Crown.

 Advertisement

-Jennifer Lombardi, MFT, manager for the eating disorder program for Kaiser Permanente in the greater Sacramento, CA, area, agrees with Kronengold's sentiment.
+Jennifer Lombardi, MFT, manager for the eating disorder program for Kaiser Permanente in the greater Sacramento, California, area, agrees with Kronengold's sentiment.
 “Any time we portray eating disorders in media, it’s a delicate balancing act,” she says.
 “There’s the intention to educate and inform that can be positive, but there are pitfalls.
-One is normalizing the behaviors.”
-Lombardi says that showing eating disorder behaviors on screen often fails to “convey the seriousness of these disorders.”
+One is normalising the behaviours.”
+Lombardi says that showing eating disorder behaviours on screen often fails to “convey the seriousness of these disorders.”
 Binging and purging can have serious health ramifications, including leading to chemical and electrolyte imbalances that can impact major organs, including the heart.
 Between 1.1% and 4.6% of cis-women and 0.1% to 0.5% of cis-males will develop bulimia, according to NEDA.

 Advertisement